Jean-Pierre Rampal: Discography

+Throughout his life Rampal was prolific when it came to committing performances to record.
+He recorded for a wide range of labels in Europe, America and Japan.
+In his autobiography (Music My Love, 1989) Rampal admitted that he himself found it difficult to keep track of the number of recordings he had made over his lifetime.
+In its obituary of Rampal (June Emerson, 24 May 2000), The Guardian newspaper offered up the customary claim that Rampal “became one of the world's most recorded artists, with more than 400 records spanning the essential flute repertoire, quantities of new discoveries and first recordings of hitherto unknown works”.
+The New York Times obituary (Anthony Tommasini, 21 May 2000) agreed, pronouncing him “one of the most-recorded and best-selling classical instrumentalists in history.”
+Rampal's last record label, Sony Classical, went a little further, describing the flutist as perhaps the world's single most-recorded classical musician of all.

 Rampal's earliest recordings, 1946–1950, were on 78 rpm discs, many for the Parisian "Boite a Musique" label.
 With the opening of the 33 rpm LP era, he recorded for over 20 different labels between 1950 and 1970.
 Among the most significant of these was the French Erato label, founded in 1953, for whom he made approximately 100 recordings (several issued in the US on the RCA Red Seal label).
 In 1964 alone he recorded 17 albums, including three complete sets of flute pieces by Mozart, Handel, and Beethoven, in addition to concertos and other works.
 In 1978, with Ensemble Lunaire, he recorded Japanese Folk Melodies, which included three folk songs transcribed by Akio Yashiro but primarily featured music by late 19th and early 20th-century Japanese doyo composers: Tamezō Narita, Kōsaku Yamada, Megumi Ohnaka, Rentarō Taki, Ryūtarō Hirota, Kozaburo Hirai, Nagayo Motohori, and Shin Kusakawa, on CBS Records.
 In 1979, he signed an exclusive contract with the CBS label (later Sony Classical), and he made over 60 albums for them.